Carlos Beals - Board of Police Commissioners

 I had decided to run as a candidate for Halifax Regional Council in the last election.
 While I was not successful this time around, I still wanted to get involved, contribute, and make an impact on my community.
 I decided that applying to sit on the Board of Police Commissioners would be a great way for me to do just that, allowing me to positively contribute to my city.

 Do you volunteer with any other public committees?

-Currently, I am sitting on two other boards and committees in addition to the Board of Police Commissioners.
+I sat on two other boards and committees, in addition to the Board of Police Commissioners.

 The first is the Minister of Families, Children and Social Development Advisory Committee on Poverty, which brings together a diverse group of leaders from across the country to provide expert advice on poverty-related issues.

 I also sit on the board of the Farrell Benevolent Society, a community organization based in Dartmouth North, dedicated to improving the quality of life in the community.

 What are some of the benefits to volunteering for a municipal committee?

 Sitting on a board or committee allows you to use your influence to positively shape your city.
 It allows you to bring the concerns and voices of those who are not typically heard from to the table.
 These are the same voices that are critical in building strong communities.